Nepal Has Three Straightforward Options

 The form stays valid for 15 days after submission.
 Time it right.

-Step-by-Step the Actual Process
+Stepping Through the Actual Process

-Step 2: Immigration counter
+Step 2: Immigration Counter/Bindaas Centre.

-Step 3: Collect bags and exit
+Step 3: Collect Bags and Exit

 Where This Works